In today’s lesson, we’ll learn how to say “fish” in Korean and go over different words for fish and seafood in Korean.

-Some of the most fun and useful vocabulary to learn in languages is what animals, and the sounds they make, are called.
+Some of the most fun and useful vocabulary to learn and enhance your language skills is what animals, and the sounds they make, are called.
 Even more fun, or at least convenient and practical, is learning what to call the animals you are accustomed to seeing as food.

 In this lesson, we’ll explain the words using Hangeul (Korean Alphabet) and also give you the romanized English.
 Learning Korean is easier if you can read the alphabet, so we recommend learning it as soon as you can.
 Go here to learn in about 1 hour.

 Here’s a list of the common Korean fish terms:

 |흰살 생선 (huinsal saengseon)||white fish|

 Salmon in Korean

 Salmon in Korean is called 연어 (yeoneo).
 This fish is often used in dishes like sushi 초밥 (chobab) and sashimi 사시미 (sashimi).

 The Korean word for trout is 송어 (songeo).
 This is a freshwater fish that falls in the category of oily fish.
 A kind of trout called rainbow trout 무지개 송어 (mujigae songeo) can also be found in South Korea.

 The Korean word for skate fish is 홍어 (hongeo).
 The Korean skate fish is classified as cartilaginous, similar to sharks and rays.

 This is also the main ingredient for the unique Korean dish, fermented skate.